appsemble/appsemble/docs/guide/basic-app.md

 good way to link it from the side menu.

 To use this page, it must be linked from a place where the context is known.
 This is where the _“Register”_ page comes in.
-The `list` has an optional `onClick` action.
+The `table` block has an optional `onClick` action.
 This action passes along context of a single entity.

 Now, when a list item is clicked, the user will be redirected to the person’s detail page.